hepix-virtualisation/vmcaster/README.md

     uriMatch = "https://gridvirt.desy.de/"
     uriReplace = "/tmp/"

-Note: Publishing an Imagelist without any images is the best way to decommission an imagelist when no images are expected to be requested ever again.
+Note: Publishing an image list without any images is the best way to decommission an image list when no images are expected to be requested ever again.

-To update an Image:
+To update an image:
 -------------------

 Now we can select an image to and update it.